hewhowearspants/Project-02-The-Reading-List/README.md

 *Modules I used:*
-All the usual modules we've been using for Unit 2 (express, morgan, body-parser, passport, etc), plus -'http' (for socket.io)
+All the usual modules we've been using for Unit 2 (express, morgan, body-parser, passport, etc), plus
+- 'http' (for socket.io)
--'serve-favicon', which allows Express apps to set a favicon (the little icon that shows up at the top of a tab in Google Chrome)
+- 'serve-favicon', which allows Express apps to set a favicon (the little icon that shows up at the top of a tab in Google Chrome)

 ### Notes on Game Structure